Quenching Beijing's thirst may stunt regional growth

-BEIJING (Reuters) - China is about to realize a dream of Communist leader Mao Zedong to redirect China’s river flows to benefit Beijing and the dry north, but critics say the resources grab by the politically powerful capital will harm regional China.
+BEIJING, Sept 10 (Reuters) - China is about to realise a dream of Communist leader Mao Zedong to redirect China’s river flows to benefit Beijing and the dry north, but critics say the resources grab by the politically powerful capital will harm regional China.

 The $62 billion South-North Water Transfer Project is one of the world’s biggest infrastructure projects.